Episode 107: Emma Peel Era |

 |

 Diana Rigg, champion high-diver?
 Not quite.
 That was an Olympic champion high-diver who dove into the pool—a man by the name of Peter J. Elliott, who saw very frequent use as a stunter/actor throughout the color Rigg era.
-In other trivia news, one of the shots in the "Mrs. Peel—we're needed" teaser is inexplicably run in reverse.
-Brian Clemens' screenplay is based on a story by Alan
+In other trivia news, one of the shots in the "We're Needed" teaser is inexplicably run in reverse.
+Brian Clemens' screenplay is based on a story by Alan Pattillo.

 Mistaken by a photographer for a model, Steed hams it up during a photo shoot.